 Years after a friend and fellow 00 agent is killed on a joint mission, a secret space based weapons program known as "GoldenEye" is stolen.
 James Bond sets out to stop a Russian crime syndicate from using the weapon.

-When a deadly satellite weapon system falls into the wrong hands, only Agent 007 can save the world from certain disaster.
-Armed with his license to kill, Bond races to Russia in search of the stolen access codes for "Goldeneye," an awesome space weapon that can fire a devastating electromagnetic pulse toward Earth.
+When a deadly satellite weapon system falls into the wrong hands, only Agent James Bond 007 (Pierce Brosnan) can save the world from certain disaster.
+Armed with his licence to kill, Bond races to Russia in search of the stolen access codes for "GoldenEye", an awesome space weapon that can fire a devastating electromagnetic pulse toward Earth.
 But 007 is up against an enemy who anticipates his every move: a mastermind motivated by years of simmering hatred.
-Bond also squares off against Xenia Onatopp, an assassin who uses pleasure as her ultimate weapon.Written by
+Bond also squares off against Xenia Onatopp (Famke Janssen), an assassin who uses pleasure as her ultimate weapon.Written by

 Robert Lynch <firstname.lastname@example.org>

 14 of 17 people found this review helpful.

 Was this review helpful to you?

 | Report this